Chip Stock Strength Pushes the S&P 500 and Nasdaq 100 to Record Highs

-Stock indexes today are mixed, with the S&P 500 and Nasdaq 100 posting new all-time highs.
-Today's strength in chip stocks is leading technology stocks and the overall market higher.
-Higher T-note yields today are a negative factor for equities.
-The broader market remained higher today after balanced comments from Fed Chair Powell.
+Stock indexes today are moving higher, with the S&P 500 and Nasdaq 100 posting new all-time highs.
+The strength of chip stocks is leading technology stocks and the broader market higher today after Taiwan Semiconductor Manufacturing Co, the sole supplier of Nvidia's and Apple's most advanced chips, reported stronger-than-expected Q2 sales.
+Also, a decline in inflation expectations has knocked T-note yields lower and is supportive for stocks after the 10-year breakeven inflation rate fell to a 2-week low today.

-Fed Chair Powell said today that "more good data" would strengthen confidence that inflation is moving down toward the Fed's 2% target and recent readings point to "modest further progress" on prices.
-He added that the labor market is strong but not overheated, and easing too soon and too much could harm inflation progress.
+US MBA mortgage applications fell -0.2% in the week ended July 5.
+The purchase mortgage sub-index rose +1.0%, and the refinancing mortgage sub-index fell -2.2%.
+The average 30-year fixed mortgage rate fell -3 bp to 7.00% from 7.03% in the prior week.

 The markets are looking ahead to Thursday’s June US CPI report to see if price pressures are continuing to ease.
 The consensus is that the June CPI eased to +3.1% y/y from +3.3% y/y in May, and the June core CPI remained unchanged from May at +3.4% y/y.
 Finally, Q2 earnings season begins Friday as some of the biggest US banks, including JPMorgan Chase, Citigroup, and Wells Fargo, will report quarterly results.